Sarah Baartman: Media representation and feminist criticism

-Neelika Jayawardane, a literature professor and editor of the website Africa is a Country, published a response to Oliveira's article.
+Neelika Jayawardane, a literature professor and editor of the website Africa Is a Country, published a response to Oliveira's article.
 Jayawardane criticises de Oliveira's work, stating that she "did untold damage to what the historical record shows about Baartman".
 Jayawardane's article is cautious about introducing what she considers false agency to historical figures such as Baartman.

 An article titled "Body Talk: Feminism, Sexuality and the Body in the Work of Six African Women Artists", curated by Cameroonian-born Koyo Kouoh, mentions Baartman's legacy and its impact on young female African artists.
 The work linked to Baartman is meant to reference the ethnographic exhibits of the 19th century that enslaved Baartman and displayed her naked body.
 Artist Valérie Oka's (Untitled, 2015) rendered a live performance of a black naked woman in a cage with the door swung open, walking around a sculpture of male genitalia, repeatedly.
 Her work was so impactful it led one audience member to proclaim, "Do we allow this to happen because we are in the white cube, or are we revolted by it?".
 Oka's work has been described as 'black feminist art' where the female body is a site for activism and expression.
 The article also mentions other African female icons and how artists are expressing themselves through performance and discussion by posing the question "How Does the White Man Represent the Black Woman?".

 Social scientists James McKay and Helen Johnson cited Baartman to fit newspaper coverage of the African-American tennis players Venus and Serena Williams within racist trans-historical narratives of "pornographic eroticism" and "sexual grotesquerie."
 According to McKay and Johnson, white male reporters covering the Williams sisters have fixated upon their on-court fashions and their muscular bodies, while downplaying their on-court achievements, describing their bodies as mannish, animalistic, or hyper-sexual, rather than well-developed.
 Their victories have been attributed to their supposed natural physical superiorities, while their defeats have been blamed on their supposed lack of discipline.
 This analysis claims that commentary on the size of Serena's breasts and bottom, in particular, mirrors the spectacle made of Baartman's body.

 Heather Radke's 2022 Butts: A Backstory heavily relied on Baartman's story to examine the cultural history of women's buttocks.

 Reclaiming the story

-In recent years, some black women have found her story to be a source of empowerment, one that protests the ideals of white mainstream beauty, as curvaceous bodies are increasingly lauded in popular culture and mass media.
+In recent years, some black women have found her story to be a source of empowerment, one that protests against the ideals of white mainstream beauty, as curvaceous bodies are increasingly lauded in popular culture and mass media.

 Paramount Chief Glen Taaibosch, chair of the Gauteng Khoi and San Council, says that today "we call her our Hottentot Queen" and honour her.